prabhanjandeshpande/R3Automation/README.md

 ## Running the tests

-By default TestNG tests can be run from TestNGSuiteFile.xml file (right click -> Run As -> TestNG Suite)
+By default TestNG tests can be run from TestNGSuiteFile.xml file (right click -> Run As -> TestNG Suite).
 Use command 'mvn clean install' to run from terminal / git bash